maidsafe/temp_safe_network/README.md

 A `Wallet` is a specific type of Container on the network, holding a set of spendable safecoin balances.

-A `Wallet` effectively contains links to `SafeKey`s which have safecoin balances attached to them, but the `Wallet` also stores the secret keys needed to spend them. `Wallet`s are stored encrypted and only accessible to the owner by default.
+A `Wallet` effectively contains links to `SafeKey`s which have safecoin balances attached to them, but the `Wallet` also stores the secret keys needed to spend them, and this is why each of these links/items in a `Wallet` are called `spendable balances`. `Wallet`s are stored encrypted and only accessible to the owner by default.

+Each of these links to `SafeKey`s (the spendable balances) can have a friendly name provided by the user, and these friendly names can then be used in different types of operations.
+E.g. one spendable balance in a `Wallet` can be named 'for-night-outs', while another one is named 'to-pay-the-rent', so when using the `Wallet` you could provide those names to the command in order to choose which spendable balance to use for the operation.

 There are several sub-commands that can be used to manage the `Wallet`s with the `safe wallet` command (those commented out are not yet implemented):